Dental Office New Patient Calls With Conversion

 The good news is, Jack knows who his dental insurance carrier is!
 So many people call and provide their medical insurance or aren’t even sure who their dental carrier is.

 I would assure Jack that you would be happy to take down his dental insurance information.
-And thrilled that you offer to call them yourself to check on his dental coverage.
-Gather his insurance information and let him know that you can definitely bill his insurance, and you can check on just what his coverage will be.
+And thrilled that you offer to call them yourself to check on his dental benefits.
+Gather his insurance information and let him know that you can give him a call back with benefit information and his estimated cost for his first scheduled appointment.